rodriggoarantes/rodriggoarantes/README.md

 ### Hello World 😄
 Software engineer, passionate about technology and good years dedicated to software development.

-- 🔭 Working on multiple backend project using basically the ecosystem Java
+- 🔭 Working on multiple backend project using basically the ecosystem Java and Kotlin
 - 🌱 Currently learning software architecture in depth
 <br>